-Although our revenue has grown over the past five years from \$209.6 million for the year ended December 31, 2014 to \$445.6 million for the year ended December 31, 2018, we may not be able to maintain our historical rate of revenue growth.
+Although our revenue has grown over the past five years from \$163.1 million for the year ended December 31, 2013 to \$344.5 million for the year ended December 31, 2017, we may not be able to maintain our historical rate of revenue growth.
 We believe that our continued revenue growth will depend on many factors, a number of which are out of our control, including among others, our ability to:

-- retain and further penetrate existing customer companies, as well as attract new customer companies; - consistently execute on custom part orders in a manner that satisfies product developers' and engineers' needs and provides them with a superior experience; - · develop new technologies or manufacturing processes and broaden the range of parts we offer; - successfully execute on our international strategy and expand into new geographic markets; - capitalize on product developer and engineer expectations for access to comprehensive, user-friendly e-commerce capabilities 24 hours per day, 7 days per week; - increase the strength and awareness of our brand across geographic regions; - respond to changes in product developer and engineer needs, technology and our industry; - · react to challenges from existing and new competitors; and - · respond to an economic recession which negatively impacts manufacturers' ability to innovate and bring new products to market.
+- · retain and further penetrate existing customer companies, as well as attract new customer companies - · consistently execute on custom part orders in a manner that satisfies product developers' and engineers' needs and provides them with a superior experience; - · develop new technologies or manufacturing processes and broaden the range of parts we offer; - successfully execute on our international strategy and expand into new geographic markets; - · capitalize on product developer and engineer expectations for access to comprehensive, user-friendly e-commerce capabilities 24 hours per day, 7 days per week; - · increase the strength and awareness of our brand across geographic regions; - · respond to changes in product developer and engineer needs, technology and our industry; and - react to challenges from existing and new competitors.